europace/partner-api/README.md

 - `type` is not changeable and will be ignored.
 - if a field expects an ENUM, a value must be specified (Anrede)

-DThe body of the response contains the current partner data in JSON format.
+The body of the response contains the current partner data in JSON format.
 This can be used for success control.
 Attributes that were already set or for which there are default values are always included.

 Example response: